joinself/academy/docs/examples/credentials.md

 By completing these credential examples, you'll master:

-- **🏭 Credential Issuance**: How to create and cryptographically sign verifiable credentials
+- **Credential Issuance**: How to create and cryptographically sign verifiable credentials
-- **🔄 Credential Exchange**: How to request, present, and verify credential proofs
+- **Credential Exchange**: How to request, present, and verify credential proofs
-- **💾 Credential Storage**: How to organize and manage credential collections
+- **Credential Storage**: How to organize and manage credential collections
-- **🔐 Cryptographic Verification**: How to validate credential authenticity instantly
+- **Cryptographic Verification**: How to validate credential authenticity instantly
-- **📱 Real-world Applications**: How to build complete credential workflows
+- **Real-world Applications**: How to build complete credential workflows

 **Time Investment**: 45 minutes to complete all credential patterns
 **Immediate Result**: Working credential system ready for production use